 How to Improve Content Readability

 You can improve content readability in several ways.
 Start by identifying your website’s audience.
-Take note of the occupation, age, location, income, interests, and other characteristics of a typical visitor.
+Take note of a typical visitor’s occupation, age, location, income, interests, and other characteristics.
 This is the audience for whom you should create content.

 Formatting content with paragraphs and subheadings can make it easier to read.
 An all-too-common readability mistake is creating a large wall of text.
 Most visitors don’t read text content word for word.
 Instead, they scan it while looking for important words or phrases.
 If you create a large wall of text, they won’t be able to scan it.
 Some visitors may then leave your website rather than read the content.